Best, easy recipe for perfectly roasted pumpkin seeds… Oh I do love a good halloween treat!

 - Sea Salt

-How do you roast pumpkin seeds?
+How to roast pumpkin seeds:

 - In a colander, rinse the seeds under cold running water to remove all pumpkin pulp and stringy bits.

-- To dry your pumpkin seeds, COULD lay them out on a paper towel and pat them dry, but to keep things easy, I just leave them in the colander, and stir them around for a minute or two with a paper towel in my hand.
+- To dry your pumpkin seeds, you COULD lay them out on a paper towel and pat them dry, but to keep things easy, I just leave them in the colander, and stir them around for a minute or two with a paper towel in my hand.
 If the paper towel gets too soggy, I swap it for a dry one.
 Don’t worry if your seeds aren’t completely dry; they’ll be fine.

 - Transfer the seeds to a bowl and drizzle with a little olive oil, and give them a stir until they’re all coated.
 Go easy on the oil.
 A little goes a long way.
 I probably used 1 tsp oil for about 2 cups of seeds this morning.